jbcodeforce/ML-studies/docs/ml/generative-ai.md

 It would be difficult to find any business use-case where a base FM can be used effectively.
 Added techniques are needed to be useful in enterprise, like RAG, fine tuning, new training.

+The [Huggingface LLM leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) is a good information about model quality for some use cases.

 ### Industries

-* Supply chain by improving the visibility to multi-tier supplier performance concerns, understand where risk can be found in the supply chain
+* Supply chain by improving the visibility to multi-tier supplier performance concerns, understand where risk can be found in the supply chain.
-* Nonconformance/quality dispositioning, by identifying root cause of nonconformance, and prescribe resolutions
+* Nonconformance/quality dispositioning, by identifying root cause of nonconformance, and prescribe resolutions.
-* Engineering cost optimization by reusing common parts across plaforms.
+* Engineering cost optimization by reusing common parts across platforms.
 * Automation for proofreading, updating databases, managing ads campaigns, analyzing customer reviews, monitoring social media platforms
-* Sentiment analysis
+* Sentiment analysis.
 * Content moderation and development for education and universities.
 Helps students to find the most effective pathways to graduation.
 * From identifying potential safety risks with gaz leaks, Gen AI can generate recommendations for remedial work.
 * Enhance trip planning with personalized recommendations, services and offers for travel industry.
-* product review summarization: today done by human, can be offloaded by LLM by adding those unstructured reviews as new corpus for search.
+* Product review summarization: today done by human, can be offloaded by LLM by adding those unstructured reviews as new corpus for search.
 Separate these reviews based on user-provided ratings and task an LLM to extract different sets of information from each high-level category of reviews.

 ### Classical concerns and challenges